 A portion of the original kasbah (fortress) remains on a hill above the town, and the Souk El Had has more than three thousand stalls.
 It is a perfect spot to purchase locally grown fruits and vegetables or to find excellent souvenirs to take home with you.

 However, this is a market where haggling is expected, and it is the perfect time to bring a private guide with you to help ensure you get good prices, have fun, and enjoy an authentic market experience!

 As you can see, an experience of Morocco is one that can include the sands of the beaches or the sands of the Sahara.
 You can tour ancient Roman ruins or enormous ancient cities that remain after centuries of use by desert caravans.
 You can see a modern masterpiece of a grand mosque or a rooftop café where you look down on the amazing sight of authentic tanneries at work.

 In addition to what we have considered here, there are also the much larger tourist destinations such as the Atlas Mountains, the many palm and citrus groves, the Berber villages, and so much more.
 You can opt to tour the coastal areas, the mountains, or the desert.

 All of this explains precisely why you will need to spend time mapping out your visit, or working alongside a tour provider who can ensure you see all that you hope to see.

 When you are ready to enjoy a visit to all of the top Morocco tourist attractions and sites, visit EgyptToursPlus.com.
-In business since 1955, we offer a superior experience of Morocco.
+In business since 1955, we offer Egypt and Morocco Tours that are quite simply flawless in every way.
 With private guides and drivers, you can create any tour package imaginable.

-Whether a short break, a day tour, or a full holiday, we make everything possible.
-Just fill out the form and we can begin creating your perfect Moroccan tour.
+Whether a short break or a full holiday, we make everything possible.
+Just fill out the form and we can begin creating your perfect dream vacation.